-- (2) Global Technology Sales includes sales to users and providers of technology.
-Global Business Sales includes sales to all other functional leaders. - (3) Contract values are on a foreign exchange neutral basis.
-Contract values as of December 31, 2021 have been calculated using the same foreign currency rates as 2022.
+(2) Global Technology Sales includes sales to users and providers of technology.
+Global Business Sales includes sales to all other functional leaders.

+(3) Contract values are on a foreign exchange neutral basis.
+Contract values as of December 31, 2022 have been calculated using the same foreign currency rates as 2023.

-Research revenues increased by \$503.4 million during 2022 compared to 2021, or 12% on a reported basis and 16% excluding the foreign currency impact.
-The gross contribution margin was 74% in both 2022 and 2021.
-The increase in revenues during 2022 was primarily due to strong Research contract value growth in 2021 and 2022.
+Research revenues increased by \$282.3 million during 2023 compared to 2022, or 6% on both a reported basis and excluding the foreign currency impact.
+The increase in revenues during 2023 was primarily due to strong Research contract value growth in 2022.
+The gross contribution margin was 74% in both 2023 and 2022, as the increase in revenue and decreased research program expenses were offset by an increase in personnel expenses to support future growth.

-Contract value increased to \$4.7 billion at December 31, 2022, or 12% compared to December 31, 2021 on a foreign currency neutral basis.
-All industry sectors grew at double-digit rates, other than technology and media, which grew at high single digit rates.
-The fastest growth was in the transportation, retail and manufacturing sectors.
-Global Technology Sales ("GTS") contract value increased by 10% at December 31, 2022 when compared to December 31, 2021.
-The increase in GTS contract value was primarily due to new business from new and existing clients.
-GTS contract value increased by double-digits for the majority of sectors.
-Global Business Sales ("GBS") contract value increased by 19% year-over-year, also primarily driven by new business from new and existing clients.
-Nearly all of our GBS practices achieved double-digit growth rates, with the majority of enterprise size and sectors growing more than 15% year-over-year.
+Contract value increased to \$4.8 billion at December 31, 2023, or 8% compared to December 31, 2022 on a foreign currency neutral basis.
+All industry sectors grew at least high single-digit rates, other than technology and media.
+The fastest growth was in the public, energy and manufacturing sectors.
+Global Technology Sales ("GTS") contract value increased by 6% at December 31, 2023 when compared to December 31, 2022.
+The increase in GTS contract value was primarily due to new business from existing clients.
+GTS contract value increased by at least mid single-digits for the majority of enterprise sizes and sectors.
+Global Business Sales ("GBS") contract value increased by 13% year-over-year, also primarily driven by new business from existing clients.
+The majority of enterprise sizes and sectors also growing double-digit syear-over-year.

-GTS client retention was 86% as of both December 31, 2022 and 2021, while wallet retention was 105% and 106%, as of December 31, 2022 and 2021, respectively.
-GBS client retention was 89% and 87% as of December 31, 2022 and 2021, respectively, while wallet retention was 112% and 115% as of December 31, 2022 and 2021, respectively.
+GTS client retention was 83% and 86% as of December 31, 2023 and 2022, respectively, while wallet retention was 101% and 105%, as of December 31, 2023 and 2022, respectively.
+GBS client retention was 87% and 89% as of December 31, 2023 and 2022, respectively, while wallet retention was 107% and 112% as of December 31, 2023 and 2022, respectively.
+The decrease in GTS and GBS wallet retention was largely due to lower levels of incremental spending by existing clients compared to the same period in 2022.